nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

 ### 3. Customise and Extend

-The code can be customised to include additional data points or to generate different types of visualizations.
+The code can be customised to include additional data points or to generate different types of visualisations.
 Contributions are welcome!

 ## Contributing